EEVengers/ThunderScope/Software/waveview/scope_link/README.md

 Alternativly, we could pass the same queue to both stages of the pipeline and just flag the post-processing stage to start pulling from the queue.

+For waveform persistance, this isn't really an option as we still need to trigger on the incomming data until the whole persistance buffer is filled, at which point we can stop processing data all together.

 ### Signaling when adding to queue
 The overhead of a mutex might not be worth it.
 Will need to do analysis on